rjfarmer/gfort2py/README.md

 ````

 > **_NOTE:_** The mod data is cached to speed up re-reading the data.
 To control this pass cache_folder to ``fFort``.
-A value of False disables caching, a string sets the folder location, while leaving the argument as None defaults to appdirs ``user_cache_dir``
+A value of False disables caching, a string sets the folder location, while leaving the argument as None defaults to platformdirs ``user_cache_dir``